wildonion/gem/README.md

 - **NOTE**: after updating application's `Dockerfile` files, we should rebuild our container images by running ```./deploy.sh``` script again.

-- **NOTE**: to update a user access level of the conse hyper server to dev, first signup the user using `/auth/signup` API then update the `access_level` field of the user to `0` manually inside the db in `mongodb` container using `portrainer` finally login with dev user to register a new god for the game.
+- **NOTE**: to update a user access level of the conse mafia hyper server to dev, first signup the user using `/auth/signup` API then update the `access_level` field of the user to `0` manually inside the db in `mongodb` container using `portrainer` finally login with dev user to register a new god for the game.

 - **NOTE**: in order to use docker containers inside another one by its DNS name, all of them must be inside the same network bridge like if we want to use the mongodb container inside the panel container they must be in the same network called `gem`.